 Innova Systems Technical Director, Ed Hawkins, explains

-We have now installed and configured this on over 20 users’ Apple Mac computers and I have to say the response from these people has been amazing.
+We’ve installed and configured this on plenty of Apple Mac computers now and I have to say the response from the end users has been amazing.

 I have a mid 2014 MacBook Pro, which I’ve been using as a test bed.
 The specs are listed below:

 You will note that this machine has Intel Iris Graphics (specific to the Mac) and not a certified graphics card for SOLIDWORKS.

-So, I installed the latest version of Parallels (version 10) and a fresh copy of Windows 10 into the virtual environment and then set about making SOLIDWORKS work!
+So, I installed the latest version of Parallels and a fresh copy of Windows 10 into the virtual environment and then set about making SOLIDWORKS work!